-In this unit, you have learned that work analysis can be conducted in two directions: work-oriented analysis, which focuses on the nature of tasks and duties per se, and worker-oriented analysis, which evaluates what employees do at work and the corresponding individual characteristics required in a job.
-Each type of work analysis has its measurement approaches.
+In this unit, you have learned that work analysis can be conducted in two ways: work-oriented analysis, which focuses on the nature of the tasks and duties for a specific role , and worker-oriented analysis, which evaluates what employees do at work and the corresponding individual characteristics required in a job.
+Each type of work analysis has its own measurement approaches.
 In addition, motivation is an essential issue of work performance.
 The two-factor theory addresses two job-related elements which can affect a person's work motivation and categorizes them as motivators or hygiene factors.
 According to the goal-setting theory, goal-setting processes are most effective if the goals are specific, attainable, accepted by the members as legitimate, and accompanied by helpful feedback.
 While considering employee health, work stress is associated with specific physical and psychological stressors.
-If the stressors chronically occur in the workplace, it would negatively affect different facets of employee well-being.
-Fortunately, a person's work stress is manageable from the individual, group, and organizational levels to achieve a work-life balance.
+If the stressors chronically occur in the workplace, they could negatively affect different facets of employee well-being.
+Fortunately, a person's work stress is manageable from the individual, group, and organizational levels.

 Unit 5 Organizational Psychology